The-Good-Goomba/Wii-Play-Tanks/README.md

 To get started just open the HTML5 file

-If you want to help, would recommend install live-server with npm
+If you want to help, would recommend install live server extension on vscode

-"npm i -g live-server"

-then type the command live-server to begin
+Very easy, has live updates